Iceland With Kids | 6-Day Ultimate Road Trip Itinerary

 Day 3: South Coast

 After a relaxing sleep, we were fully refreshed and ready for day 3 of our road trip.
-We’d booked into a two-bedroom apartment with its own kitchen and, while the kids talked excitedly about our planned adventures, we made up a packed lunch for the day ahead.
+We’d booked an apartment with its kitchen and made a packed lunch for the day ahead.

 Today’s final waterfall is the impressive 200ft Skógafoss, which can also be viewed from above, giving stunning panoramic views.
-While you are in the area, take some time to look around the open-air Skógar Museum.
-It is great for learning about Iceland’s architectural heritage and has guided tours that can be booked in advance.
+Take some time to look around the open-air Skógar Museum.
+It is great for learning about Iceland’s architectural heritage.

 Where To Stay on the South Coast: Vik Apartments